 Italy emerged from WW1 in a poor and weakened condition.
 Once Mussolini had acquired a firmer hold on the nation, laissez-faire economics was abandoned, replaced by government intervention and protectionism.
 During the late 1960s, the Italian economic boom represented a cornerstone in the economic and social development of the country as well as a period of momentous societal change.
 Throughout this period, Northern and Central Italy experienced substantial growth.

 Amidst this boom, a generation of young, optimistic and passionate Langarolo grew restless.
 Despite wealth accumulating elsewhere, Silvia Altare notes there remained ‘little to no education for the average Piedmontese farmer, the entire region was mostly poor’.
-During the latter portion of the 1900s, it was commonplace for parents in the Langhe to encourage their children to study further afield, hoping for them a more prosperous future.
+During the latter portion of the 1900s, it was commonplace for parents in Langhe to encourage their children to study further afield, hoping for them a more prosperous future.
 ‘Being a farmer back then meant your life was arduous, many were embarrassed to have the title of a winemaker, to the point it was almost challenging to find a wife!’
 Silvia remarks.
-Her father, Elio, and a handful of his contemporaries, including the great Angelo Gaja in Barbaresco, were among ‘the first to travel, the first to see the world’
+Her father, Elio, and a handful of his contemporaries, including Angelo Gaja in Barbaresco, were among ‘the first to travel, the first to see the world’

 Elio and his peers were the product of a more connected world than their parents had known.
 They quickly became aware of their European neighbours’ success, particularly those in Burgundy.
 The Burgundians were in the midst of an explosion in generational wealth, growth in global demand allowed farmers to provide for their families and for the region as a whole to prosper.
 Elio’s frustration was further compounded following a trip to Burgundy where he had happened across Domaine René Engel.
 Here, Philippe Engel was loading his Porsche and preparing to leave for the South of France.
 Meanwhile, Elio had been sleeping in his car, unable to afford a hotel during his trip.